Capítulo VI: Proa al futuro

 Chapter VI: Bow to the future

-The new high-performance systems that were developed in the first 2000s decade They relied heavily on advances in general computing.
+The new high-performance systems that were developed in the first 2000s They relied heavily on advances in general computing.

-He hardware It became more powerful, communication protocols improved, and systems became much more flexible.
+He hardware became more powerful, communication protocols improved, and systems became much more flexible.
 More and different sensors could be connected, and users could develop custom algorithms to read or calibrate the sensors and manipulate the data.

-Changes in the wide world of computing have made this approach much more viable.
+Changes in the wider world of computing have made this approach much more viable.
 The development of programming languages, the accessibility of open source routines and DLLs has meant that applications can be created much more easily than in the past.

 There is still much to do, and we can look forward to another exciting decade in the world of navigation instruments.